eliep/i3-layouts/README.md

 These parameters must be given is the order described below.

 #### vstack
+One main windows with a vertical stack of windows.

 * **main stack ratio** (float between `0` and `1`, default `0.5`): ratio of screen width used by the main stack